Visualization of alternating triangular domains of charge density waves in 2H-NbSe$_2$ by scanning tunneling microscopy

 The charge density wave (CDW) is a cooperative phenomenon characteristic of low-dimensional metals \cite{Gruner1988,Zhu2015}.
 CDWs that coexist with other ordered states, exemplified by superconductivity, are of particular interest in view of the interplay between multiple orders \cite{Gabovich2001}.
 Notable examples are CDWs in cuprate superconductors \cite{Tranquada1995,Lee2022}, kagome superconductors \cite{Wang2021,Yu2021} and transition metal dichalcogenides (TMDCs) \cite{Manzeli2017}.
 2\textit{H}--NbSe$_2$ is a prototypical TMDC that exhibits both the CDW and superconducting states.
 It undergoes a triple-Q CDW transition, where three equivalent CDW wavevectors are $120^\circ$ apart, at a temperature of $T_\mathrm{CDW} \sim30$ K. Although neutron and X-ray diffraction experiments indicate an incommensurate periodicity \cite{Moncton1975,Du2000}, scanning tunneling microscopy (STM) studies have unveiled locally $3 \times 3$ commensurate domains \cite{Iwaya2003,Soumyanarayanan2013,Chatterjee2015,Guster2019,Gye2019,Oh2020}.
 Domain boundaries serve as discommensurations, where the phase of the CDW shifts over a short distance \cite{McMillan1976}.
 Superconductivity occurs below the critical temperature of $T_\mathrm{c} \sim7$ K. A recent STM study \cite{Liu2021} reveals the existence of the Cooper-pair density wave (PDW) state, which shares the same periodicity as the CDW with a constant phase difference.
 These two modulated states have a common domain boundary.
 The results of another study \cite{Sanna2022} imply that the superconductivity competes with the CDW depending on the commensurate local structure.
 To better understand the interplay between the CDW and superconductivity, precise knowledge of the domain structure of the CDW is indispensable.

 Despite extensive study, the domain structure of the CDW of 2\textit{H}--NbSe$_2$ remains elusive.
-As shown in Fig. 2(a), the crystal structure of 2\textit{H}--NbSe$_2$ consists of Nb atoms forming a triangular lattice and Se atoms protruding up and down from the Nb plane.
+As shown in Fig. \ref{fig-model}(a), the crystal structure of 2\textit{H}--NbSe$_2$ consists of Nb atoms forming a triangular lattice and Se atoms protruding up and down from the Nb plane.
 STM observations and density functional theory (DFT) calculations have identified two types of commensurate domain with distinct local structures \cite{Lian2018,Gye2019,Sanna2022}.
 One is characterized by the CDW maxima at Se sites, referred to as the chalcogen-centered (CC) structure.
 The other is characterized by the CDW maxima at hollow sites and is referred to as the hollow-centered (HC) structure.
 Gye \textit{et al}. have proposed a complex structure of these CDW domains \cite{Gye2019}, where HC domains are classified into nine types depending on the phase of modulation, forming isolated hexagonal patches, and CC domains surround HC domains and form a honeycomb network.
 However, Gye \textit{et al}. did not provide a nonvisual method to identify the domain boundary.
 Furthermore, they focused on the domain of only the HC structure and treated the CC structure as a type of discommensuration.
 This asymmetric treatment of the two commensurate structures and the ambiguity in domain identification may have prevented a simpler understanding of the domain structure.
+Other groups reported the detection of discommensurations as steep changes in the phase factor of the CDW extracted from topographic images \cite{Pasztor2019,Liu2021}, but the nonvisual determination of the shape and the type of domains remained unresolved.